Medically reviewed by Drugs.com. Last updated on Oct 1, 2020.

 Use: Labeled Indications

-Adults: Patients not taking a phosphate binder: 800-1600 mg 3 times/day with meals; the initial dose may be based on serum phosphorous levels:
+Patients not taking a phosphate binder: Initial: 800 to 1,600 mg 3 times daily with meals; the initial dose may be based on serum phosphorous levels:

-Maintenance dose adjustment based on serum phosphorous concentration (goal range of 3.5-5.5 mg/dL; maximum dose studied was equivalent to 13 g/day [sevelamer hydrochloride] or 14 g/day [sevelamer carbonate]):
+Maintenance dose adjustment based on serum phosphorous concentration (goal range of 3.5 to 5.5 mg/dL; maximum dose studied was equivalent to 13 g/day [sevelamer hydrochloride] or 14 g/day [sevelamer carbonate]):

 Dosage adjustment when switching between phosphate-binder products: 667 mg of calcium acetate is equivalent to ~800 mg sevelamer (carbonate or hydrochloride)

 Calcium acetate 667 mg: Convert to 800 mg Renagel/Renvela